Walk: Hill 99 - squirrel's-eye view

 Points of interest: Gravel-pit Ponds; Dragonfly Pool

 Route: Car park - Gravel-pit Ponds - Hill 99 - Dragonfly Pools - start.
-Map of route here (number 1).
+Map of route here (no. 1).

 Terrain: Straightforward track and paths, mostly flat.